WebAssembly/spec/README.md

 [![CI for specs](https://github.com/WebAssembly/spec/actions/workflows/ci-spec.yml/badge.svg)](https://github.com/WebAssembly/spec/actions/workflows/ci-spec.yml)
 [![CI for interpreter & tests](https://github.com/WebAssembly/spec/actions/workflows/ci-interpreter.yml/badge.svg)](https://github.com/WebAssembly/spec/actions/workflows/ci-interpreter.yml)

+# JS String Builtins Proposal for WebAssembly

+This repository is a clone of [github.com/WebAssembly/spec/](https://github.com/WebAssembly/spec/).
+It is meant for discussion, prototype specification and implementation of a proposal to add support for efficient access to JS string operations to WebAssembly.

+* See the [overview](proposals/js-string-builtins/Overview.md) for a summary of the proposal.

+* See the [modified spec](https://webassembly.github.io/js-string-builtins/) for details.

+Original `README` from upstream repository follows...

 # spec

 This repository holds the sources for the WebAssembly draft specification